wrk-flow/larastrict/docs/database/queries.md

 > Place all queries in your domain in `Queries` namespace and always use `Query` suffix.

 - 🛠 Wrapping your eloquent/database queries in class allows full easy re-usability and testability.
-- ✓ Test your queries using feature test that will use database connection (ensure it works)
+- ✓ Test your queries using feature test that will use database connection (ensure it works).
 - ☠️ Don't make the query universal, focus on the "business" use case that the query should do.
+- ⮑ Always implement `execute` method and setup exact object that will be returned.
+- 🙌 Do not provide to many "arguments".
+Limit it to max 3.
+If you need more flexibility, make more queries with "scopes".
+- 🚀 Extend `AbstractEloquentQuery` that contains basic methods for find / get / etc.
+- 🛠 Use `construct` for dependency injections.

 ## Chunked queries (select)